vzinkovski/commodities_mean_reversion_pairs_trading/README.md

 The notebook is written in a way to encourage the reader to download a copy and experiment themselves across various date ranges, commodities pairs and hyperparameter combinations in order to compare the relative performance of different strategies.

 **Key themes covered:**
-- Computing the spread via the hedge ratio
+- Computing a spread via the hedge ratio
 - Testing for stationarity
 - Bollinger Bands
 - Defining trading rules and generating a signal